andy-sweet/fcdiff/doc/methods.rst

     circles) and unknown fixed parameters (rounded rectangles) in our model.
 The sharp rectangles are plates that represent the number of times a variable or parameter is repeated.
+    The right side of the figure shows the relationship between :math:`R` and :math:`T`.

 Now we go into more detail on the distributions of these random variables and their parameters.